 Mongolia’s lack of access to the sea is one negative aspect and makes them rely on China for trade.
 However, strong demand for resources and warm political ties means Mongolia shouldn’t face any major issues connecting with global trade routes.

-There’s over 200 companies on the Mongolian Stock Exchange (MSE) – more than you might expect in a frontier market stock exchange.
+There are over 200 companies on the Mongolian Stock Exchange (MSE) – more variety than you might expect on a frontier market stock exchange.
 Although bureaucratic, starting a business and buying property in Mongolia are both possible as a foreigner.

 Cambodia has changed immensely since the Khmer Rouge was defeated.
 Moving on from a tragic past, it’s now Southeast Asia’s fastest growing economy.
 Malls are popping up in Phnom Penh’s wealthy suburbs along with Krispy Kreme and KFC practically everywhere else.

 Tourism is one reason for this economic success story.
 Unlike the vast majority of frontier markets, Cambodia is part of an established backpacking route.

 Millions visit Cambodia annually to see attractions such as Angkor Wat: the world’s largest religious structure.
 It’s a valuable source of income and a perk almost every other frontier market, from Africa to the Middle East, can’t claim.

 Besides tourism, manufacturing is becoming important as Cambodia industrializes.
 Foreign capital from multinationals like Samsung, Nike, LG, and Sketchers is boosting the garment and electronic manufacturing sectors.

 Japanese property developer AEON has built not one, but two malls in Phnom Penh since 2015.